Sermon: The Holy Communion.jpg

 Introduction

 The Holy Communion is an act of worship we engage in every Sunday.
-It is also known as the Lord’s supper as well as the Eucharist.
+It is also known as the Lord’s Supper as well as the Eucharist.
 A term with its roots in the Greek ‘eucharisto’ which means “giving of thanks“.
 Though it’s a seemingly simple act where Christians break bread and drink from the cup, holy communion is an important act.

-Therefore we should seek to understand (especially if you are new to the faith) why we do it because otherwise, our participation becomes meaningless, displeasing to God, and detrimental to us also.
+Therefore we should seek to understand (especially if we are new to the faith) why we do it because otherwise, our participation becomes meaningless, displeasing to God, and detrimental to us also.
 So in today’s sermon, I am going to address three important truths that all of us should be aware of.
 (Read 1 Corinthians 11:23-33)

 1. The Message of the Holy Communion